katexochen/blog/content/posts/reproducible-secure-signatures.md

 ### Security

 ECDSA is EUF-CMA (Existential Unforgeability under Chosen Message Attack) secure.
 This means that an attacker knows the public key and can query an oracle for valid signatures to messages chosen by the attacker.
 Note that the messages can be chosen adaptively, so the attacker could base future messages on the responses of past (message, signature) pairs.
 At some point, the attacker stop querying the oracle and tries to generate a (message, signature) pair where the attacker must not have queried the oracle with this message.
 The attacker breaks EUF-CMA security if the verification under given public key succeeds.
 For more information see [Mathew Green's blog](https://blog.cryptographyengineering.com/euf-cma-and-suf-cma/) about this topic.

 ## ECDSA public key recovery

 Given a message $m$, its signature $(r, s)$ and the elliptic curve parameter $(p, a, b, q, A)$ and hash function $h$, it is possible to recover the public key $B$.

-1. How to compute X, R?
+1. Choose $x_R$ from $r, r+n, r+2n, \ldots$.
+2. Find $R = (x_R, y_R)$, so that $y_R$ satisfies the curve function and $R$ is on the curve.
-2. Compute $u_1 = h(m) \cdot r^{-1} \mod q$
+3. Compute $u_1 = h(m) \cdot r^{-1} \mod q$
-3. Compute $u_2 = s \cdot r^{-1} \mod q$
+4. Compute $u_2 = s \cdot r^{-1} \mod q$
-4. Compute $Q = u_1A + u_2R$ as candidate for public key.
+5. Compute $Q = u_1A + u_2R$ as candidate for public key.

-The algorithm is described in more detail in [*Standards for Efficient Cryptography (SEC) 1: Elliptic Curve Cryptography*](https://www.secg.org/sec1-v2.pdf), Section 4.1.6.
+The algorithm is described in more detail in [*Standards for Efficient Cryptography (SEC) 1: Elliptic Curve Cryptography*](https://www.secg.org/sec1-v2.pdf), Section 4.1.6, as well as on [Wikipedia](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm#Public_key_recovery), where also a proof is presented.

 ## Artifact signature without private key